My name is Sumita Barahmand and I've been doing my

 graduate studies at the

 Department of Computer Science , University of Southern

 California since Fall 2009.
-I'm currently in my fifth year
+I'm currently in my final year

 of PhD studies and I'm working as a research assistant in the